EFL Charter

 In the event a pitch cannot be sourced by the home team, the match should be rearranged to the next convenient slot.

-In the event that a pitch is paid for and a team withdraws 7 days or less before the fixture, the home team or team that has booked the pitch should attempt to get a refund, if a refund is not possible, then the team withdrawing should pay for the full cost of the pitch and incur a 3-0 defeat.
+If a pitch is paid for and a team withdraws 5 days or less before the fixture, the home team or team that has booked the pitch should attempt to get a refund, if a refund is not possible, then the team withdrawing should pay for the full cost of the pitch and incur a 3-0 defeat.
 Referees can be cancelled at short notice with no fee.
 Booking team should share invoices and proof of booking for transparency.
+Teams can rearrange a fixture with a team but game cannot be postponed more than twice or it is a walkover to team that cancel or if both teams cancel result is 0-0.

 New Additions to the League